Killing the Dead

-Killing the Dead (Matar a un muerto) is a 2019 Paraguayan thriller drama film directed by Hugo Giménez.
+Killing the Dead (Matar a un muerto) is a 2019 political thriller directed by Hugo Giménez.
 It was selected as the Paraguayan entry for the Best International Feature Film at the 93rd Academy Awards, but it was not nominated.

 Plot

 During the dictatorship in Paraguay in the 1970s, two men who are secretly burying the dead, realise that one of the corpses is still alive.